Veterans’ Affairs portfolio

 The MRCC also determines and manages claims relating to defence service under the Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (DRCA).

-The MRCC has six members:
+The MRCC has the following members:

 Office of Australian War Graves

 The Office of Australian War Graves (OAWG) has three distinct roles: